margajdon/reproduction-FAIRCAL/README.md

 **run_all.py**: Contains an all-in-one function to create the data, run the experiments and save the outputs

+**fairness_analyser.py**: This is the main file where the fairness experiments occur after the generation of the embeddings.
+The two main classes in the file are RfwFairnessAnalyzer and BfwFairnessAnalyzer, which contain all the attributes and methods specific to each dataset.
+The common methods are inherited from the FairnessAnalyzer class.

 **generate_embeddings.py**: Contains the FacenetEmbeddingGenerator, WebfaceEmbeddingGenerator and ArcfaceEmbeddingGenerator classes used to generate the embeddings from the image dataset using the Facenet, Facenet-Webface and Arcface model respectively

 **approaches.py**: The main class in this file is the ApproachManager which is used to run the different approaches (Baseline, FairCal, FSN, Agenda, FairCal-GMM, Oracle).
 The ApproachManager class inherits from AgendaApproach and FtcApproach methods that are specific to the Agenda and FTC approaches respectively.

+**cosine_similarity_cals.py**: Thie file contains the functions that load the template containing the image pairs and their metadata, maps the embeddings that were previously generated and derives cosine similarities.

 **csv_creator.py**: File used to generate csv templates and manage dataframes.

+**calibration_methods.py**: Contains the calibration classes.
+In the original paper and the reproduction paper, the main focus was on the Beta calibration.

+**dependencies**: Folder than contains the dependencies for the Arcface model.
+Files are from: https://github.com/onnx/models/tree/main/vision/body_analysis/arcface